wpengine/faustjs/DEVELOPMENT.md

 - Within about 10 minutes, the docs changes from your feature branch should be visible on the [staging site](https://hcixzyt38dn5ak04xxcqc36lf.js.wpenginepowered.com/).

 ### Prod Site Deployment

+After releasing the packages or plugins, you'll need to update faustjs.org with the latest docs.

 - Ensure all changes have been merged into the `canary` branch
 - Create a PR to the `main` branch from `canary`